An unconditional experimental test of Nonclassicality: Semi Device Independent Scenario

 \section{Semi Device Independent Scenario}

-A semi-device independent scenario involves two black boxes representing state preparation and measurement devices as shown in Fig. 1.
-The preparation device prepares a physical system based on the input received and communicates it, via an external channel, to the measurement device.
+An ordinary SDI scenario involves two black boxes representing state preparation and measurement devices, see Fig.~\ref{fig1:SDI}.
+The former prepares a physical system based on the input received and communicates it, via an external channel, to the latter.
 The measurement device returns an output after receiving the communication and an additional classical input.
 There are no assumptions on the internal working of the preparation and measurement devices but we do assume an upper-bound on the information capacity of the system communicated between them.
-Here the information capacity of our system is 1 bit.
+Here the classical information capacity of our system is 1 bit.
 We prove that the systems sent through it, necessarily, have nonclassical properties and this is realized by using a method based on a random access code.
-We'd like to note that these two devices are presumably placed in a safe area and do not have any access to any side channels nor shared quantum entanglement.
-They may share correlated classical variables but they are uncorrelated with the inputs.
+We'd like to note that these two devices are placed in a shielded laboratory, meaning they don't receive any external synchronization signals.
+They may share correlated classical variables but these are assumed to be uncorrelated with the inputs.

 The assumption on the upper-bound of the communication capacity might seem difficult to justify.
 It is, however, much easier to inspect the components of the device, responsible for encoding the information in a physical system, to find its dimension then to check if every logical circuit and bit of software does what it is supposed to do.
 Moreover, the SDI case has been well studied.
-Our method would probably work just as well with other possible constraints but as it is introduced here, we have chosen to analyze it in a setting which makes it easiest to analyze.
+Our method would probably work just as well with other possible constraints but as it is introduced here, we have chosen to analyze it in a setting which makes it easiest.